 Q: What formal training must the handler have?

-A: The handler must take either the online handler training class or the in-person workshop.
-In order to evaluate with their animals, handlers must present the Completion Certificate from either of these classes.
+A: The handler must take either the online handler training class or the in-person workshop and then pass the Pet Partners Handler Course Assessment.
+In order to evaluate with their animals, handlers must present the Course Completion Certificate.

 Q: What is the difference between the online handler training class and the in-person workshop?